Setting up

 Overturn the Ghost and fly up the rising tunnel

 As you head into the rising tunnel, be on a suitable flight path for blasting over the nearest Ghost to stop any Elite getting in.
-Actually they often don't bother, and they never seem to use the other Ghost at all.
+Actually they often don't bother because of how you speed away, but it's best to be safe.
 A blast just off the right wing should do it, but there was a checkpoint just before the corner so it's easy to keep trying if needed.
+You don't need to bother with the other Ghost as that one's earmarked for allied use only.
 Fly evasively up the tunnel.
 You may take some nasty plasma at the bottom but you should be able to get past the Jackals without further damage.

 Overturn the dropship Ghosts